Non-surjective satellite operators and piecewise-linear concordance

-Two oriented knots $K_0$ and $K_1$ in the $3$-sphere are called \emph{concordant} if there is a smoothly embedded annulus in $S^3 \times I$ whose boundary is $K_0 \times \{0\} \cup K_1 \times \{1\}$.
+Two oriented knots $K_0$ and $K_1$ in $S^3$ are called (smoothly) \emph{concordant} if there is a smoothly embedded annulus in $S^3 \times I$ whose boundary is $-K_0 \times \{0\} \cup K_1 \times \{1\}$.
 The set of concordance classes of knots in $S^3$ forms a group $\CC$ under connected sum, with identity element given by the concordance class of the unknot.
 It is often useful to consider weaker notions of concordance as well.
 We call $K_0$ and $K_1$ \emph{exotically concordant} (or \emph{pseudo-concordant}) if they cobound a smoothly embedded annulus in a smooth $4$-manifold that is homeomorphic to $S^3 \times I$ but perhaps has an exotic smooth structure, and (for any ring $R$) \emph{$R$-homology concordant} if they cobound a smoothly embedded annulus in a smooth manifold with the $R$-homology of $S^3 \times I$.
 Denote the corresponding groups by $\CC_{\ex}$ and $\CC_{R}$, respectively.
 There are surjective forgetful maps